NeuroTechX/ntx_slack_archive/devices.md

  >It was $20k for the cost of the software, but this also including the Tobii eye tracker, so I suppose the software alone is slightly cheaper.

+9/6/2017 2:39 PM

+ **jee** :

+ >Hi all, I'm setting up OpenBCI 8-channel Cyton board with Mark IV headframe, following tutorials and OpenBCI's forum discussions and had no luck.
+I seem to be getting noises whenever I touch the batteries or other wires on the headset.
+I expected signals from a single channel if I touched a specific spiky electrode on the headset but it would show signals on other channel/s or sometimes nothing at all.
+Then another time most channels were showing 'Railed' label.

+>

+>
+I plugged electrodes from the headset to 1-8 channels (N1P-N8P) on the bottom pins of Cyton board, and two ear clips on SRB top pin and BIAS top pin.
+Bottom pin meaning closer to the board, and top pin away from the board.

+>

+>
+Has anyone had a similr problem ramping up?